marczz/rest-sphinx-memo/source/Sphinx.rst

 Cross-referencing documents.
 ----------------------------
-:sphinx:`sphinx ref: Cross-referencing documents
+:sphrst:`sphinx ref: Cross-referencing documents
-<markup/inline.html#cross-referencing-documents>`
+<roles.html#cross-referencing-documents>`

 In Sphinx it is possible to reference a document as follows